Show All Answers

 To see the Town's Comprehensive List of Fees and Charges visit the Taxes and Fees page.
 Permit and application fees are also shown on each permit application.
 To access the application forms, visit the Permits and Applications page.

-Zoning is a device of used by local governments to regulate the use and development of land for the purpose of promoting the health, safety, morals, and general welfare of its citizens health, safety, morals and general welfare of its citizens.
+Zoning is a device used by local governments to regulate the use and development of land for the purpose of promoting the health, safety, morals, and general welfare of its citizens.

 The Planning Department maintains the Town's Official Zoning Map and can help you determine your zoning district.
 To view the map, visit the Maps and GIS page.